How Do You Reinstate a Suspended License in Texas?

 The Texas DPS license eligibility system allows you to check your reinstatement status online.
 In practice, I’ve seen approvals vary widely in timing—from a few days to several weeks depending on backlog.

-See also How Do You Get a Copy of Your Criminal Record in Texas?
+See also How Can You Legally Break a Lease in Texas?

 Here’s the strategy I’ve seen work best: monitor the online system weekly.
 Don’t assume silence equals progress.
 If something looks stuck, contact DPS directly—sometimes an overlooked file or fee surfaces only when prompted.